 There are also some minor repairs and issues that you are responsible for, including unblocking drains and toilets if you caused the blockage, replacing lost keys, and getting rid of pests, such as fleas, wasps, bees and vermin such as mice and rats.

-Residents should not store large amounts of goods and belongings in the loft.
-From time to time, Hastoe staff and contractors will need to access the loft to carry out routine maintenance and inspections, and lots of bulky items can make it difficult for them to do so safely.
+Residents should not store goods and belongings in the loft.
+From time to time, Hastoe staff and contractors will need to access the loft to carry out routine maintenance and inspections.
+Storing items in the loft can make it difficult for them to do so safely.
 Also, many modern roofs are lightweight and are not designed to be used for storage.

 Condensation, mould & damp